Alejandro-ZZ/PIC-sample-codes/matrix-keyboard/README.md

 ================

-This project shows how to implements an application with a matrix keyboard (using DriverTec4x4 library), LCD 16x2 display and PIC16F877A.
+This project shows how to implements an application with a matrix keyboard (using DriverTec4x4 library), LCD 16x2 display and PIC16F877A.Each keyboard key pressed is shown in the LCD display as a character.

 Conections
 -----------------